foorschtbar/LoRaProMini/README.md

 - Deep sleep processor and sensors between data transmissions
 - Two interrupt inputs could use to wake up the processor from deep sleep
 - Confirmend und unconfirmend data up messages
-- Extremely low power consumption
+- Ultra low power consumption.
+Under 10μA with all features and sensors.
 - Power input
     - Battery (Li-Ion with 3.7 works fine)
     - Battery with solar charger